-Such descriptions of Virgilio as having sinned only through omission (“Non per far, ma per non fare” [Purg.
-7.25]), which might have fully satisfied us before we encountered Cato in Purgatorio 1, now have to contend in our minds with the question: if Cato can be saved, why not Virgilio?
+The above description of Virgilio as having sinned only through omission (“non fare”), not commission (“fare”) — “Non per far, ma per non fare” (Not for the having — but not having — done [Purg.
+7.25]) — might have fully satisfied us before we encountered Cato in Purgatorio 1.
+But now have to contend in our minds with the question: if Cato can be saved, why not Virgilio?

 The above description of Limbo is also noteworthy for giving equal attention to the “innocent children” and the “virtuous pagans”, although Inferno 4 paid no attention to the former group other than to mention their existence.